AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 There are lots of ways to do this, but I think this is the most straightforward to understand.
 I'm sure you can take advantage of pseudo-elements instead.

-When the toggle button is clicked, we'll apply a class name of `.opened` to the navbar via JavaScript.
+When the toggle button is clicked, we'll apply a class name of `.opened` to the navbar via JavaScript and set `aria-expanded` to `"true"` on the button.
 Here's how we'll animate the hamburger icon to become a close icon (X):

 {% include codeHeader.html file: "style.css" %}